mekken2/mekken2/README.md

 - 🔭 I’m currently working on a Chat application!
 - 🌱 I’m currently learning Python Sockets!
 - 👯 I’m looking to collaborate on VCS, Networking and Bot dev.
-- 📫 How to reach me: Mail me at priyanshukumar9431@gmail.com
+- 📫 How to reach me: DM me at Discord Prince Lux Grey#2429
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: WWE is scripted.